Emmanuelkimutai/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 A function that inserts a new node at a given position A function that deletes the node at index of a linked list A function that reverses a listint-t linked list
+A function that prints a listint_t linked list